 Go for the latest version of themes.

-If you look at the SplashData’s 2018 yearly list of the most popular passwords hacked during the year, you will notice, most of them are easy to guess.
-Generate complex passwords, or if you are not sure how to do it, you can follow the tips provided by Google on how to choose a strong password.
+If you look at SplashData’s 2018 yearly list of the most popular passwords hacked during the year, you will notice that most of them are easy to guess.
+Generate complex passwords, or if you are unsure how to do it, you can follow the tips provided by Google on choosing a strong password.

-Make sure to use different passwords if you own more than one website.
+If you own more than one website, use different passwords.
 If you tend to forget them, you can store them in an encrypted database on your PC.
-Also, change your passwords regularly. opt for long passphrases instead of random numbers and letters as it makes it hard for hackers to predict but easier for you to remember.
+Also, change your passwords regularly.
+Opt for long passphrases instead of random numbers and letters, as they are harder for hackers to predict but easier for you to remember.

 Use Email Id Instead of Username To Log Into Your WordPress Site:

 Using your email ID to log into your WordPress site instead of your username is more secure.
-While usernames can be easily predicted, email IDs are more challenging to do so.
-Since your WordPress user account is created with a unique email address, you can use it validly for logging in.
+While usernames can be easily predicted, email IDs are more challenging.
+Since your WordPress user account is created with a unique email address, you can use it to log in.

 Disable File Editing Function:

-Disable the code editor function in your dashboard, which allows you to edit your theme and plugin once your site is up and running.
+Disable the code editor function in your dashboard.
+This function lets you edit your theme and plugin once your site runs.

-You can access the feature by going to Appearance>Editor.
-You can also find the plugin editor by going under Plugins>Editor.
+You can access the feature by going to Appearance>Editor or finding the plugin editor under Plugins>Editor.

-Disable the edit plugins and the theme file function by pasting the code “define(‘DISALLOW_FILE_EDIT’, true);” in your wp-config.php file.
+You can disable the edit plugins and the theme file function by pasting the code “define(‘DISALLOW_FILE_EDIT’, true);” into your wp-config.php file.

 Backup Your Website Frequently:

 How often you perform backup on your site depends on how often you update it, but at least once a week is recommended.
-Several WordPress plugins can help you to back up your site, including Backup Buddy, Updraft Plus, and so on.
-In case your site gets hacked, the plugins can help you restore your site.
+Several WordPress plugins can help you back up your site, including Backup Buddy, Updraft Plus, etc. If your site gets hacked, the plugins can help you restore your site.

 Leverage The Two-factor Authentication For WordPress Security

-Apart from providing your password to log in, you have to provide details for another component.
+Apart from providing your password to log in, you must provide details for another component.
 Depending on the authentication, it could be a text/SMS, phone call, a secret code, or a time-based one-time password (TOTP).
-It is an effective measure against forced attackers as your attacker will not possibly have both your password and mobile phone.
+It is an effective measure against forced attackers as your attacker will not possibly have your password and mobile phone.

 Install SSL Certificate:

 The Secure Socket Layer certificate can help secure the admin panel.
-Once you install SSL, it will enable secure data transfer between user browsers and the server.
-It is not easy for hackers to breach the connection or steal your info.
+Once you install SSL, you can transfer secure data between user browsers and the server, so hackers cannot easily breach the connection or steal your information.

 Obtain DDoS Protection:

-DDoS, a type of DOS attack that causes a Denial of Service, can take your site down for a few hours or days.
-When such attacks occur, apart from losing traffic and resource, your brand’s integrity is tarnished.
-DDoS attacks are very common.
+DDoS, a DOS attack that causes a Denial of Service, can take your site down for a few hours or days.
+When such attacks occur, your brand’s integrity is tarnished, losing traffic and resources.
+DDoS attacks are widespread.

 According to Q3’s report, DDoS attacks increased by 91% in 2017.
-And as per the Q2 2018 Threat Report, the average DDoS attack grew to over 26Gbps, increasing in size by 500%.
+As per the Q2 2018 Threat Report, the average DDoS attack grew to over 26Gbps, increasing in size by 500%.

 Avoid Using “Admin” As Your Username

-If you use “admin” as your username, as shown in the image below, hackers can easily get access to your website.
+Hackers can easily access your website if you use “admin” as your username, as shown in the image below.

-To do that, register another user and allow permission to that user admin.
-You can start logging in using that new admin username and delete the old “admin” username.
+To do that, register another user and grant that user admin permission.
+You can then start logging in using that new admin username and delete the old “admin” username.

 Wrapping-Up:

-Though your WordPress website is vulnerable to attacks, there are lots of ways in which you can protect your site from hackers.
+Though your WordPress website is vulnerable to attacks, there are many ways to protect your site from hackers.
+Check out our WordPress Malware Removal service if your site has been hacked or infected.

 The strategies mentioned above are among the best.
-Make sure to practice WordPress website’s best security practices and always keep updating your website version.
+Practice the best WordPress security practices and always update your website’s version.

-Getting an SSL certificate is a must as it provides tight security to your site.
-Also, create a secure login password that hackers will not be able to guess and don’t share your password with anyone.
-Though securing your site from hackers demands time and resources, it will be worth it in the end.
+Getting an SSL certificate is necessary as it provides tight security to your site.
+Also, create a secure login password that hackers cannot guess, and don’t share your password with anyone.
+Though securing your site from hackers demands time and resources, it will be worth it.
 Take a step in the right direction today.